Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Methods and Data

 In general, there are two types of turbulence in fluids, Kolmogorov turbulence and Burgers turbulence.
 Kolmogorov turbulence is essentially excited by subsonic motion of the flow, and characterized by eddies of different scales \citep{Bauer2012}.
 In the fully developed state, the fluid satisfies $\nabla\cdot\vu=0$, and its kinetic energy spectrum follows the Kolmogorov's $k^{-5/3}$ scaling-law.
 Burgers turbulence is essentially excited by supersonic motion of the flow \citep{Boldyrev2004, Federrath2010, Bauer2012} and characterized by shock waves \citep{Konstandin2015}, which gives $k^{-2}$ for the kinetic energy spectrum at steady state when ${\rm Re}$, the Reynolds number, satisfies ${\rm Re} \gg k L_{\rm c} \gg 1$, where $L_{\rm c}$ is some correlation length \citep{Balkovsky1997}.
 The turbulence in the cosmic baryonic fluid is composed of both Kolmogorov turbulence and Burgers turbulence, but it is not simply a mixture of the two types of turbulence, as will be discussed later.

 In turbulence, the presence of shocks leads to a strong intermittency, and therefore the turbulent energy dissipation in space is also intermittent.
 Intermittency in turbulence refers to the phenomenon where fluctuations in velocity, pressure or other flow properties occur in a sporadic or irregular manner.
 Intermittency arises because these fluctuations are not uniformly distributed in space and time.
+Studying intermittency helps in understanding how energy cascades from large to small scales and dissipates.
 Usually, the deviation of the tails of the probability density function (PDF) from Gaussian is seen as a manifestation of intermittency, with a highly unusual scaling for the moments of the velocity differences \citep{Balkovsky1997}.
 Therefore, to characterize the intermittency of turbulence in the cosmic fluid, as in \citet{Meneveau1991, Angulo2023}, we define the wavelet global kurtosis (or flatness) of the cosmic velocity field as

 and the wavelet environment-dependent (env-) kurtosis as

 in which $\tilde{u}(k,\vx)$ is the CWT of the velocity component along a given axis, and $\Delta \tilde{u}(k,\vx) = \tilde{u}(k,\vx) - \left< \tilde{u}(k,\vx) \right>$.
 For a scalar Gaussian field, the ${\rm kurtosis}=3$, whereas for the turbulent velocity field of fluids, its PDF is generally a long-tailed distribution, with ${\rm kurtosis}>3$.